How to Apply for a Cannabis Event Organizer License in Minnesota

 5. License Decision and Event Execution

-• Upon approval, receive the temporary event license authorizing the planned event for up to four days.
+Upon approval, you will receive a temporary event license authorizing the planned event for up to four days.

 Important Notes: